Ruben Loftus-Cheek

+An academy graduate of Chelsea, Loftus-Cheek made his debut for the club in 2014 and went on to win the Premier League in 2016–17 and the UEFA Europa League in 2018–19, as well as spending time on loan with Crystal Palace in 2017–18 and Fulham in 2020–21.

+A former England youth international, Loftus-Cheek made his debut for the senior team in 2017, going on to represent England at the 2018 FIFA World Cup.

 Early life

 Loftus-Cheek was born in Lewisham, Greater London.
 He grew up in Swanley, Kent and attended High Firs Primary School and Orchards Academy.
 Loftus-Cheek is of Guyanese descent.
 He is the half-brother, on his father's side, of former professional footballers Carl and Leon Cort.
 His younger brother, Joe, is a semi-professional footballer.

 As a youngster, Loftus-Cheek idolised French internationals Zinedine Zidane and Thierry Henry.

 Club career

 Chelsea

 Loftus-Cheek joined Chelsea at the age of eight.
 He impressed at the beginning of the 2011–12 season before picking up a hip injury, from which he recovered by the end of the season to make a substitute appearance in the 2012 FA Youth Cup final.
 In the 2012–13 season, Loftus-Cheek made 18 appearances for the U-18 squad and nine appearances for the U-21 squad, at the end of the season he was rewarded for his good form to travel with a place in the first-team squad for a post season friendly against Manchester City in May 2013.
 In 2013–14, Loftus-Cheek helped Chelsea win the FA Youth Cup and was a regular for the U21s as they won the Under-21 Premier League.